tman2747/CyberTruck-Starlink-MiniMount/README.md

 For the best results when printing this mount, please follow these guidelines:

 - **Material:** Use ASA filament.
 ASA provides excellent UV resistance, making it ideal for outdoor use and ensuring durability in various weather conditions.
-- **Infill:** Set your slicer to 50% infill.
-This balance provides sufficient strength while minimizing filament usage.
+- **Infill:** Set your slicer to 40%-50% infill

 ## Assembly Instructions

 To secure the mount to your Cybertruck, you will need:

-- **Bolts:** Two 5mm bolts are required to attach the mount securely to the vehicle.
+- **Nuts:** Two 5mm Black lock tight nuts are required to attach the mount securely to the vehicle.
 - **Starlink Pipe Adapter:** The mount is designed to be used with the Starlink pipe adapter that comes with the Starlink Mini when purchased.
 This adapter ensures a secure fit between the Starlink Mini and the mount.

 ## Important Safety Notice